 \section{Conclusions and Future Work}

 In this paper, we propose an intuitive, low dimensional mapping between the pose spaces of the human hand and non-anthropomorphic robot hands.
 We present an empirical algorithm to generate this mapping that leverages the user's intuition to define hand motions for a specific kinematic configuration.
-We also propose an algorithmic method to generate the mapping, which is completely automatic.
-This automated process is made possible by defining the subspace independently of hand kinematics, using objects to define hand motions that span the desired subspace.
+We also propose an algorithmic method to generate the mapping.
+This process is made possible by defining the subspace independently of hand kinematics, using objects to define hand motions that span the desired subspace.

 We validate both the empirical and algorithmic subspace mappings with real-time teleoperation experiments with novice users on two kinematically different robotic hands.
-We found that, for pick and place experiments, our empirical subspace mapping was most intuitive for users, with the algorithmic subspace mapping still performing better than state-of-the-art alternatives.
-For the in-hand manipulation experiments, we found that our empirical subspace mapping performed as well as joint mapping, one of the state-of-the-art methods, and better than fingertip mapping, the other baseline we employed.
+For pick and place, our empirical subspace mapping was most intuitive for users, with the algorithmic subspace mapping performing better than state-of-the-art alternatives.
+For in-hand manipulation, our empirical subspace mapping performed as well as joint mapping, and better than fingertip mapping.
 For the in-hand manipulation experiments, the algorithmic subspace mapping was generally less intuitive for novices than joint mapping, but more intuitive than fingertip mapping.

-The real-time teleoperation experiments show that the subspace we propose is relevant to teleoperation for multiple hands with distinct kinematics and for different manipulation tasks.
 This is the first time, to our knowledge, that a teleoperation mapping generated without requiring a user's understanding of hand-specific kinematics has been shown to be intuitive for novices for real-time teleoperation.
 The fact that the algorithmic mapping can enable teleoperation shows that the subspace encodes useful information for teleoperation that does not rely exclusively on human intuition.